 Village dogs are free-ranging, free-breeding dogs whose ancestors were indigenous to a geographic area.
 In effect, they are the descendants of the founding population of dogs in a region.
 Although they are not recognized by kennel clubs as a breed, they are genetically identifiable, with many different village dog populations around the world.

-There are many different types of village dogs, and they can differ from each other depending on what part of the world they live in.
-Village dogs can vary in appearance, but in general, they tend to be medium sized with pointy snouts, and they usually live near humans.
+There are many different types of village dogs and they can differ from each other depending on what part of the world they live in.
+Village dogs can vary in appearance, but in general, they tend to be medium in size with pointy snouts.
+They usually live near humans.

-Learn more about these special dogs with Dr. Adam Boyko.
+Learn more about these special dogs with Embark cofounder Dr. Adam Boyko.

 Why are village dogs important?